In 1974 a terrible famine gripped Bangladesh and skeleton like

 the Professor and his colleagues did just that.
 Today

-and has 8.5 million borrowers who own 95% of the Bank.
+and has 9 million borrowers and members who own 94% of

 Bank is 100% self-reliant.
 Meaning that 100% of the funds